Chagrined NFL teams bow to pressure on domestic abuse cases

 The team also came under withering criticism from Minnesota Governor Mark Dayton, who said on Tuesday that Peterson was a “public embarrassment” to the team and state and should be suspended.

-Goodell and the league are struggling to make amends for his initial lenient punishment of Rice, who punched his then-fiancee, now his wife, in February, striking her unconscious.
+Goodell and the league are struggling to make amends for his initial lenient punishment of Rice, who punched his then-fiancee, now his wife, in February, knocking her unconscious.

 Although Goodell has announced stricter penalties for domestic violence offenders, that has done little to stem the tidal wave of public criticism following the release of surveillance video last week that showed Rice’s punch, which the league said it had never seen.